-1. Without prejudice to the requirements laid down in this Chapter, additional provisions relating to settlement may be laid down in the contractual or regulatory arrangements applied by the NCBs, or the ECB, for the specific monetary policy instrument.

-2. The end-of-day procedures are specified in the documentation relating to the TARGET2 framework.
+- 1. Without prejudice to the requirements laid down in this Chapter and in Guideline (EU) 2024/3129 (ECB/2024/22), additional provisions relating to settlement may be laid down in the contractual or regulatory arrangements applied by the NCBs, or the ECB, for the specific monetary policy instrument. - 2.
+The end-of-day procedures are specified in the documentation relating to the TARGET framework and in Guideline (EU) 2024/3129 (ECB/2024/22).